kazeto/phillip/README.md

 About
 ----
-Phillip is an integrated library for logical inference in C++.
+Phillip is the first-ordered abductive reasoner for natural language processing in C++.

 Install